forestgrape/coronavirus/monitor_and_control.md

 #### How to Monitor
 * **Frequency:** Ideally these are taken near daily, else at least weekly.
-* **Communicate:** Often, as of 16.10.20 only the positive tests and the positive test rate are communicated.
-However these numbers are hard to interpret: e.g. many of the tested often are health care professionals (who know how to protect and incidence is thus underestimated), how many of the tested are healthy and just need some clean sheet to travel, how many who are tested have symptoms, how many are tested because of company monitoring.
+* **Communicate:** Often (as of 16.10.20) only the positive tests and the positive test rate are communicated.
+However more complete data would allow more accurate interpretations:
+  * many of the tested often are health care professionals (who know how to protect and incidence is thus underestimated),
+  * how many of the tested are healthy and just need some clean sheet to travel,
+  * how many who are tested have symptoms,
+  * how many are tested because of company monitoring.
 * **Methods:**
   see also [testing schemes](#testing-schemes)
   * **very low to low incidence:** case counts